Marvel Cinematic Universe: Marvel Studios' Infinity Saga Concert Experience

-In May 2024, the Marvel Studios' Infinity Saga Concert Experience was announced by Disney Concerts, Marvel Studios, and the Los Angeles Philharmonic, to premiere on August 30 and 31, 2024, at the Hollywood Bowl.
+In May 2024, Marvel Studios' Infinity Saga Concert Experience was announced by Disney Concerts, Marvel Studios, and the Los Angeles Philharmonic, to premiere on August 30 and 31, 2024, at the Hollywood Bowl.
 The concert, conducted by the Philharmonic's Music and Artistic director Gustavo Dudamel, features the Philharmonic performing a "specially created score" of music from the Infinity Saga films, such as The Avengers theme and "Portals" from Avengers: Endgame, live to picture.
 The first half of the concert focused on individual characters from the films, while the second half centered on Avengers: Infinity War and Avengers: Endgame.
 A "post-credits scene" saw the Philharmonic play Michael Giacchino's theme from The Fantastic Four: First Steps (2025).
-The performance also used projection mapping on the proscenium of the Hollywood Bowl while audiences members wore PixMob light-up wrist bands.
-The concert is set to go on tour globally in 2025.
+The performance also used projection mapping on the proscenium of the Hollywood Bowl while audience members wore PixMob light-up wrist bands.
+The concert was set to go on tour globally in 2025.